An Architectural Gem on Every Street in George Town, Penang, Malaysia

-Malaysia’s State of Penang is made up of a turtle-shaped island and a large strip of land on the mainland, joined by one of the longest bridges in the world, however when tourists refer to Penang (or Pulau Pinang in Malay), they almost always mean the island portion of the State.
-Featuring an exotic melange of old and new: the south side of Penang is home to the country’s second largest airport, an industrial area where electronics manufacturing reigns, and the world’s only Snake Temple; while on the northwestern tip, Penang National Park lures visitors with unspoiled natural beauty of Monkey Beach, waterfalls, jungle paths, and a meromictic lake.
+Malaysia’s State of Penang is made up of a turtle-shaped island and a large strip of land on the mainland, joined by one of the longest bridges in the world.
+However, when tourists refer to Penang (or Pulau Pinang in Malay), they almost always mean the island.
+Penang is an exotic melange of old and new.
+The south side of Penang is home to the country’s second largest airport, an industrial area where electronics manufacturing reigns, and the world’s only Snake Temple.
+On the northwestern tip, Penang National Park lures visitors with unspoiled natural beauty of Monkey Beach, waterfalls, jungle paths, and a meromictic lake.

 During one of those walks, I met Lee Ben Chuan, the only remaining traditional joss stick (incense stick) maker on Penang.
 He happily told me about his trade and his life in broken English, then shoved a brochure in my hand that listed the other vanishing traditional artisans in George Town, insisting that I visit them all.
 I did my very best, and you can read about all the fascinating artisans I met in this article I wrote for Travel Wire Asia, the news arm of Malaysia Tourism.